hanabi/hanabi.github.io/Reference.md

 * If a player skips over their right-most 1, and there is nothing else special going on, it means that the next player should *Chop Move* one card.
 * If a player skips over **two** of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
 (And a skip of three 1's means that the player three seats away should *Chop Move*.)
 * For example, in a 3-player game:
-  * It is the first turn of the game.
+  * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   * If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).